Despite the increasing prominence of female politicians and a strong history of women’s rights, sexism in Germany appears to be alive and well.

 However, some have argued that Germany’s maternity-leave system and the tax breaks for families are counterproductive.
 “When a company has a choice to hire a female or male, both 30, for the same job, they will invariably hire the male,” argues Mary Brunowsky.

 “The law lets a woman have maternity leave and that leaves the company holding the position for three years.
 A company cannot be sure if the women will suddenly decide to have a baby.”

 However, some countries, especially those in Scandinavia, manage to have both maternity benefits that are more substantial than in Germany as well as higher birth rates and more female participation in the workforce and in management than Germany or America.
 Perhaps solutions such as cuts in maternity leave might be less effective than overdue shifts in cultural attitudes.

 A vital issue

 With the country facing steadily declining birth rates, the question of how women can combine children and a career is no longer just a matter of equal rights – it has become a vital issue for the future prospects of the country as a whole.
 One positive aspect of the demographic crisis might turn out to be a real change in attitudes towards women at work.

 In the meantime, Aine Shiel is skeptical if Angela Merkel’s rise to power will make much of a difference to these problems facing women in Germany.
 “I think the Germans still see things in quite conservative ways – they’re not so good at thinking outside the box,” she says.

 “I daresay that makes things harder for women.
 And one woman at the top probably won’t change that.”

-See Expatica’s Directory of expat groups and clubs for information on international women’s organisations in Germany.
+See Expatica’s list of expat groups in Germany for information on international women’s organizations in Germany.